sjeo919/GithubProfile/README.md

 - **Coil Compose** : to lazy load and cache avatar images
 - **Retrofit** : for type-safe HTTP client for Android
 - **Coroutines** : for asynchronous tasks
+- **JUnit** : unit testing

 ## Build
 Use the default `debug` build variant and simple build and deploy the application using the `app` configuration.

+## Future Improvements
+For a quick delivery, I did not go too deep with some of the features.
+If I had more time, I would have also added the following features:
+- **Paging for the search results** : For search queries that may return many github users, I would like to page the results with window size of about 20 and add a progress spinner at the bottom of the list when loading more.
+- **Colour theme** : I used the default colour theme for this project, but I'm not really a fan of the current one.
+I would love to change to a new colour combination if I had more time.
+- **Instrumented UI Testing** : I thought it would be too much to include this given my time window.
+This is maybe something to consider.